syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 </syncfusion:SfDataGrid>
 {% endhighlight %}

-## Styling Cells using Converter
+## Styling cells using converter

 SfDataGrid also allows to apply styles for the `GridCell` in a column based on conditions by writing a converter for the property in `GridCell` for which conditional styles need to be applied.

-The following code example shows how to apply conditional styling for a column by writing converter in SfDataGrid.
+To apply conditional styling for a column by writing converter in SfDataGrid, follow the code example:

 {% highlight xaml %}
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"